 A research team lead by Dr. Gregory Schultz at White River Technologies is focusing on demonstrating unmanned aerial system (UAS) magnetometers and supporting airframe sensors in challenging

-unexploded ordnance (UXO) contaminated nearshore and lacustrine environments ( Project Webpage).
+unexploded ordnance (UXO) contaminated nearshore and lacustrine environments ( Project Overview).
 The combination of new miniature atomic total field magnetometers, drone-integrated tow bird systems, mission planning and electro-optical imaging, and streamlined data processing methods enables a direct path to new UXO wide area surveying technology for delineating risk amongst sites.
 However, there are challenges to overcome; such as controlled surveying at low altitudes, limited flight durations, launch and recovery with a towed payload, and mitigating electromagnetic noise to make the most of acquired data.

 In June 2020, the research team, in collaboration with Dr. Martin Helmke of West Chester University, completed flight tests of an integrated sensor and UAS system flown over a test area with surrogate UXO targets.
 The test was conducted over both dry land and shallow water areas using a new radar altimeter-based terrain following methodology that enables automated controlled surveys over land and water and around obstacles with similar navigation precision as that found in established ground-based geophysical surveying.
 Follow-on testing in July exercised and demonstrated the potential of UAS-based sensors to effectively map over water and land and to generate geo-registered magnetic anomaly maps that can be correlated with aerial photographs for both areal delineation of munitions concentrations and detection and location of individual munition items.
 Continued work on well-controlled flight to minimize motion-related sensor noise and to optimize survey design strategies on multiple airframes is now underway.
 One of the primary goals for upcoming full-scale demonstrations is to validate the combination of UAS surveying, aerial magnetic sensing, and electro-optical mapping from multiple types of drone airframes over shallow water environments.